Retrograde Alopecia

 Nutritional Deficiencies

-More research is needed, but not getting enough nutrients like iron, zinc, or biotin (true deficiency of which is rare) in your diet may compromise hair follicle health, weakening hair and contributing to certain types of alopecia and hair loss.
+More research is needed, but not getting enough nutrients like iron, zinc, or biotin (true deficiency of which is rare) in your diet may compromise hair follicle health, weakening hair and contributing to certain types of alopecia.
 Other research suggests an association between low levels of protein or vitamin D and hair thinning.

 Nutritional imbalances can disrupt the hair growth cycle, making the base and sides of the scalp more vulnerable to thinning.
 This may be the result of either a diet that’s generally low in nutrients, problems absorbing those nutrients, or both.